tinytronix/homeautomation/README.md

 - works on ISM Band at 433MHz or 868MHz
 - LoRa is a highly reliable wireless spread spectrum radio data transmission technique.
 See https://en.wikipedia.org/wiki/LoRa
 - This module creates a private LoRa home automation network.
 The software does not support LoRaWAN.

+## LoRa Bridge:
+- shares same hardware as LoRa Gateway, but different software
+- can be used to access switching modules or analog modules that are not directly coupled to the Controller module
+- in this use case the switching or analog modules are coupled via I2C to the LoRa Bridge

+## LoRa inwall module
+- can be placed behind inwall switches or inwall power outlets
+- switches shutters, blinds, power outlets via LoRa
+- requires a LoRa gateway connected to the Controler module